Diane Reay

-Diane Reay is a sociologist and academic, who is Professor of Education at the University of Cambridge.
+Diane Reay is a sociologist and academic, and emeritus professor of education at the University of Cambridge.
 She is noted for her study about educational inequalities among students in state schools in the United Kingdom.
 She has maintained that there is a tendency to misuse the school selection practice to transform social class differences into education.
-For instance, she criticized the Oxbridge application process as "institutionally racist".
+She has criticised the Oxbridge application process as "institutionally racist".

 Working-class student experiences

 Reay's research highlights the challenges that working-class students have in higher education, in particular when accessing and transitioning to and within higher education.

 Background

 Reay is the daughter of a coal miner and the eldest of eight children.
-She was raised on a council estate and was given free school meals while a young student.
-In an interview, she said, "I learned as a small child I had to work at least twice as hard as the middle class children to achieve the same result."
+She grew up on a council estate and received free school meals.
+In an interview, she said, "I learned as a small child I had to work at least twice as hard as the middle-class children to achieve the same result."

-She taught in a London primary school for 20 years before she began work at Cambridge, where she is currently an emeritus professor of sociology of education.
+She taught in a London primary school for 20 years before she began work at Cambridge, where she is an emeritus professor of sociology of education.